dortania/OpenCore-Install-Guide/clover-conversion/Clover-config.md

 * `Misc -> Security -> AllowSetDefault -> True`
   * Press Ctrl+Enter in the picker to set default device
-* Alternative is StartupDisk in macOS's System Preferences, just like on real Macs
+* Alternative is Startup Disk in macOS's System Preferences, just like on real Macs

 # Boot Graphics